 The head office of the Association is located in Québec as indicated in the constituting act or as determined by the Board.

-The seal, the impression whereof follows is the official seal of AFPA.
+The seal, the impression whereof follows, is the official seal of AFPA.
 It must be appended on every official document issued by the Association.
+The secretary has the safe-keeping of the seal.

-Within three months following their term in office, the directors and heads of committees must hand over to the secretary any and all pertinent documents relating to their charge.
+One month after the annual gathering, all Board members and the heads of committees must hand over to the secretary any and all pertinent documents relating to their charge.
+The secretary submits all these documents to the Archivist.

 2.1.1 Any person bearing the Perron name through birthright, marriage or union, or anyone interested in said families may become a full-fledged member of the Association.